-Taking this into consideration, JALA has developed a new online resource that aims to make pro bono case placement much easier, as well as more meaningful.
+JALA has developed an online resource that aims to make pro bono case placement much easier, as well as more meaningful.

-The new online case review tool allows attorneys wishing to help a pro bono client to review synopses of cases awaiting placement, find cases in which they are interested and receive all the necessary documents and materials delivered right to their email inboxes.
+The online case review tool allows attorneys wishing to help a pro bono client to review synopses of cases awaiting placement, find cases in which they are interested and receive all of the necessary documents and materials delivered directly to his or her email inbox.

-This online resource will allow attorneys to make more meaningful pro bono case selection choices because they will be able to read through any case awaiting placement and pick those that interest them the most.
+This online resource allows attorneys to make more meaningful pro bono case selection choices, as they will be able to read through any case awaiting placement and pick those that interest them the most.

-In addition to making the case selection process more accessible, the new online tool also speeds up the process, providing complete, relevant documents and information in a digital and downloadable format ready for immediate delivery via email.
-This process is simple, fast and cost effective.
+In addition to making the case selection process more accessible, the online tool also speeds up the process, providing complete, relevant documents and information in a digital and downloadable format, ready for immediate delivery via email.
+The process is simple, fast, and cost effective.

 The inscription on the rear door is "Justice, the Guardian of Liberty."
 Certainly, when only people of means receive justice, the strength of our country and the freedom on which we stand is threatened.

-Attorneys interested in pro bono opportunities throughout the Fourth Judicial Circuit are encouraged to contact Kathy Para, Pro Bono Committee chairperson, The Jacksonville Bar Association, [email protected].
+Attorneys interested in pro bono opportunities throughout the 4th Judicial Circuit are encouraged to contact Kathy Para, Pro Bono Committee chairwoman, The Jacksonville Bar Association, [email protected]